-"Community confinement" means residence in a community treatment center, halfway house, restitution center, mental health facility, alcohol or drug rehabilitation center, or other community facility, and community service, gainful employment, or treatment during nonresidential hours.
+- 1. "Community confinement" means residence in a community treatment center, halfway house, restitution center, mental health facility, alcohol or drug rehabilitation center, or other community facility; and participation in gainful employment, employment search efforts, community service, vocational training, treatment, educational programs, or similar facility-approved programs during non-residential hours. - 2.
 Community confinement generally should not be imposed for a period in excess of six months.
 A longer period may be imposed to accomplish the objectives of a specific rehabilitative program, such as drug rehabilitation.
 The sentencing judge may impose other discretionary conditions of probation or supervised release appropriate to effectuate community confinement.